kuhnertdm/wow-addon-updater/README.md

 * The [requests](http://docs.python-requests.org/en/master/) module

-**NEW:** Thanks to https://github.com/Saritus, the requests module is now included in the download as a package, so there is no longer any need to install those yourself.
+Thanks to https://github.com/Saritus, the requests module is now included in the download as a package, so there is no longer any need to install those yourself.
 Just install Python 3, download this app, configure the utility, and double click "WoWAddonUpdater.py" to start.

 ## Configuring the utility